CyberCookie/siegel/demo_app/README.md

 - `client` - clientside related code and assets.
     - `assets` - static files which doesn't requires any transformations.
+        - `copy` - assets in this folder will be copied by `WebpackCopyPlugin` to the output folder
     - `main` - UI and business logic.
         - `Layout` - pages wrapper.
 Components like header, footer....
         - `components` - app level components, icons, raw siegel's `components theming`.